-If a person is bedridden for long enough, the areas of skin constantly in contact with the mattress or chair will start to discolour.
+If a person is bedridden for long enough, the areas of skin that are constantly in contact with the mattress or chair will start to discolour.
 This shows that the skin is in danger of ulcerating.

 Pressure sores are graded to four levels, including:

-- Grade I – skin discolouration, usually red, blue, purple or black
+- grade I – skin discolouration, usually red, blue, purple or black

-- Grade II – some skin loss or damage involving the top-most skin layers
+- grade II – some skin loss or damage involving the top-most skin layers

-- Grade III – necrosis (death) or damage to the skin patch, limited to the skin layers
+- grade III – necrosis (death) or damage to the skin patch, limited to the skin layers

-- Grade IV – necrosis (death) or damage to the skin patch and underlying structures, such as tendon, joint or bone.
+- grade IV – necrosis (death) or damage to the skin patch and underlying structures, such as tendon, joint or bone.